basic-bgnr/PythonWebProgramming/Readme.md

---Hello, Just a simple python web introduction using Django
+--Hello, Just a simple python web introduction using Django--